U.S. targets North Korea coal shipments with new sanctions

 North Korean leader Kim Jong Un and U.S. President Donald Trump have met three times since 2018, but failed to make progress on U.S. calls for Pyongyang to give up its nuclear weapons and North Korea’s demands for an end to sanctions.

-Reporting by Doina Chiacu and Michelle Nichols; Editing by Chizu Nomiyama and Bernadette Baum
+Reporting by Doina Chiacu and Michelle Nichols; Editing by Chizu Nomiyama, Bernadette Baum and Edmund Blair

 Our Standards: The Thomson Reuters Trust Principles.